 How do you run a MCAT study group?

-During the session itself, the goal is to create accountability and to teach each other the material.
-So you should create a study plan together (more on that in the next post) where each person is given an assignment to prep and teach to the group.
+Now, during the MCAT study group session itself, the goal is to create accountability and to teach each other the material.
+So you should create a study plan together where each person is given an assignment to prep and teach to the group.
+(Read: The ultimate three-month MCAT study plan.)
 You might say something like this:

 “Okay so over the weekend, we will all complete the first three chapters in the biochemistry book.
 It’ll be my job to carefully review the practice passage about amino acids and to teach that passage to the group.
 Rob, it’ll be your job to prep and teach the enzymes passage, and Ameera you can prep and teach the gluconeogenesis passage.
 Then we’ll all review a verbal passage together.”

-Also, don’t feel limited by geography when looking!
-There are tons of free online collaboration tools out there and if you’re at a college that doesn’t have a big pre-med group, you may need to look online for good study partners.
+Also, don’t feel limited by geography when looking for a decent MCAT study group.
+There are tons of free online collaboration tools out there , which can help you look for good study partners.